dubmix/RAG-chatbot/README.md

 > Warning: this will only work if you have Docker and its plugins installed.

-Then, open a new terminal tab, navigate to each service, and execute the following commands in this order:
+Then, open a new terminal tab, and execute the following commands in this order:

 - Go to `./chromadb` and run `./launch.sh`

-> Starts the chroma server and redirects logs to the centralized logs folder.
+> Starts the chroma server in a Docker container and redirects logs to the centralized logs folder.

 - Go to `./api` and run `python main.py`